Below you will find some helpful information to prepare for a week of sailing fun for your KidShip Camper.

 KidShip sails in rainy weather (unless notified), so be prepared with windbreakers, raincoats, etc. KidShip will not sail in hazardous conditions.

-11. What clothes should my child wear to KidShip sailing camp?
+- 11. What clothes should my child wear to camp?

 Closed-toe, soft-soled shoes must be worn at all times on or around the water, so please send your child in shoes that can get wet.
 Most water shoes or sneakers are great!
+We love Crocs and Keen footwear!
 Sandals and flip-flops do not meet the requirements.

 Please bring a water bottle (preferably reusable).
 Water is available for refills.
 Bring beach towels for lunch break beach activities and for drying off after sailing.
 Sunblock, hats, sunglasses with straps, and lip balm are important for sailors due to the effects of sun, wind, and glare on the water.

-Campers participate in “H2 Whoa,” an epic water throwdown on Wednesday.
+Campers participate in “Water Wars,” an epic water throwdown on Wednesday.
 Campers are encouraged to bring a personal water blaster.

 KidShip Sailing Camp does not offer a lunch program.
 Full-day campers are required to bring a lunch each day, excluding Wednesday.
 For full-day campers, we provide pizza on Wednesday and ice cream on Friday.
-Half-day campers do not have a lunch break, however, we do recommend packing a small snack.
+Half-day campers do not have a lunch break, however, we do recommend packing a snack each day.

-16. What forms are required to complete my child’s registration in KidShip Sailing Camp?
+- 16. What forms are required to complete my child's registration at KidShip sailing camp?

 Health History Form – Maryland requires a Health History Form for each KidShip student.
 Please note that a new form must be completed for each student each year.
 If your child attended KidShip last year, a new form is still required.
 The health history form can be found here.

-Immunization Record – Please obtain a copy of your child’s current immunization record from your child’s doctor if required. (required for international students)
+Immunization Record – Please obtain a copy of your child’s current immunization record from your child’s doctor if required. (required for all students who are NOT registered in a Maryland school)

 Medication Authorization Form – If your child requires medication including EpiPens they must have a medication authorization form signed by their doctor along with the medication in its packaging